Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Method

 \begin{itemize}[leftmargin = 3mm] \item \textbf{Delta correction instead of take-over correction.} Unlike take-over correction, where the demonstrator has no idea of the policy's original intention once taking over, we propose a novel on-policy delta correction method: we let the robot policy executes continuously while the human applies forces to the robot with a handle mounted on the end effector, resulting in delta actions on top of the policy action.
 The human demonstrator can always sense the policy's intention through haptic feedback, and easily control the magnitude of intervention by the amount of force applied to the handle.
-As a result, delta correction ensures smooth intervention data and limits the human from providing very large corrections that can easily lead to out-of-distribution states.
+As a result, delta correction ensures smooth intervention data and limits the human from providing very large corrections.
 The approach is also intuitive as the human can directly move the robot towards desired correction directions.

 \item \textbf{Correction interface with compliance control.} In order to apply delta correction over a running policy, we provide a compliant interface that allows humans to safely intervene and apply force to the robot to affect its behaviors at any time, as shown in Fig.~\ref{fig:data_collection}.
 We design a kinesthetic correction hardware setup with a detachable handle for human to hold when correcting, and allows easy tool-swapping for different tasks.
 We run a compliance controller (specifically admittance control) in the background to respond to both contact forces and human correction forces, allowing the human to influence but not completely override the policy execution.
+The admittance controller forms a virtual spring-mass-damper system around the base policy output $q_{ref}$:

+where $M, K$ and $D$ denotes the virtual inertia, stiffness and damping of the compliant system, $F$ represents the combined force feedback from both external contacts and human correction.
 The admittance controller uses a constant stiffness $\sim$\SI{1000}{N/m} to allow easy human intervention and ensure accurate tracking.

 \item \textbf{Correction recording with buttons and force sensor.} Our interface additionally includes an ATI 6-D force sensor to directly measure contact forces, and a single-key keyboard placed on the handle to record the exact timings of correction starts/ends.
 Both the policy's original commands and the human's delta corrections are recorded, along with force sensor readings during the interaction.